 There is some serious automotive talent around Vancouver, and the choice for the mechanical and chassis work was Adam Trinder of AMTMachine.com, largely based on a Mini he had built with a bike engine in the back seat.
 He had retained both the Mini rear subframe and a fully functional boot space: clever, elegant, creative, economical engineering and car design, backed up by a full machine shop and high-level engineering skills.

-For the bodywork, Ayrspeed’s partner in the Bentley body would be Robert Maynard of RWM and Co in Boundary bay.
-Rob and Iain had already created the spectacular Bentley body together over many long evenings and had worked well together.
+For the bodywork, Ayrspeed commissioned Robert Maynard.
+Robert and Iain had already created the spectacular Bentley body together over many long evenings which had worked well.

 The original 4¼-litre Rolls engine came with the car, but in 1950 it still had design faults including the unfortunate chromed cylinder bore tops, and this one had not been rebuilt.
-It will still remain with the car, but it has been replaced in the engine bay by the biggest and best of the postwar RR and Bentley straight sixes: in the 4.9-litre Silver Cloud incarnation of the engine from 1955 to 1957, all the issues have been ironed out and power is around 220bhp.
-This 4.9 was rebuilt by Tom Mellor, RROC tech consultant, who has persuaded a 1970s Triumph Trident motorcycle to top 200mph at Bonneville.
+It will still remain with the car, but it has been replaced in the engine bay by the biggest and best of the postwar RR and Bentley straight sixes: the 4.9-litre Silver Cloud incarnation of the engine built from 1955 to 1957 has had all the issues ironed out, and power is around 220bhp.
+This 4.9 was rebuilt by Tom Mellor, RROC tech consultant, a man who has persuaded a 1970s Triumph Trident motorcycle to top 200mph at the Bonneville Salt flats.
 So he knows whereof he speaks.